torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 With a CEDT configuration with two CFMWS describing the above root decoders.

-Linux makes no guarantee of support for strange memory hole situations.
+GNU/Linux makes no guarantee of support for strange memory hole situations.

 Multi-Media Devices
 -------------------